Read a new issue every Friday of Tailgate News! (OCTOBER 2, 2015 now current)

 Please check the author’s book, The Path I Took, at the bottom of “Welcome Everyone.”
 We are also publishing a new book called “Dillinger Days,” which you may read chapter by chapter as the week go by – inside the magazine and collectively under the features 2 header on this web site.
 If you like adventure stories of real life, these books may be for you.
 Enjoy the material!
 Thank you for your readership!

 We welcome everyone to our site and hope you all enjoy our FREE MAGAZINE!!!

 Like to see our archives?
 Password is: Jesus Lives!
 The majority of older issues are under the “Older Issues” post on this dashboard.
 All issues are still on the web that have been published since our April 6, 2012 digital world inception.
-We printed the Tailgate News Magazine for Southern Arkansas 72 times before becoming a web based publication this past spring.
+We printed the Tailgate News Magazine for Southern Arkansas 72 times before becoming a weekly web based publication in January of 2013.
 The first Tailgate News was published in May of 2007.
 We started out, and remain, a magazine stressing the good news around us; particularly in the categories of community progress, high school sports and Christian testimonies.
 Enjoy the read.

 See “Current Issue” on top of page and “enjoy the read”